shreyavshetty/BayesianDeepLearning/README.md

 # BayesianDeepLearning

+Reference : Machine Learning: A Probabilistic Perspective,Kevin Murphy Two ways to look at probability :
+- Frequentist Interpretation : It represents long run of events.
+Eg - Flip the coin many times - lands head half the time.
+- Bayesian Interpretation : It quantifies the uncertainity about something - related to information rather than number of trails.
+Eg - Coin is equally likely to land head/toss on the next toss.

 Overview of the following papers published on Bayesian Deep Learning:
 1. Bayesian SegNet: Model Uncertainty in Deep Convolutional Encoder-Decoder Architectures for Scene Understanding
 2. What Uncertainties Do We Need in Bayesian Deep Learning for Computer Vision?